-Each day, drink plenty of H2O to keep the brain functioning and nourish the vital organs whose function it is to flush and detox the body.
+When dehydrated, you may be tempted to reach for sugary food and drinks for a quick energy boost.
+Instead, ensure you drink plenty of H2O to keep the brain functioning and nourish the vital organs that function to flush and detox the body.

 Getting the blood flowing and burning energy with exercise can help ameliorate some of the lethargy and low mood felt after a sugar binge.
 Get out for a walk, swim, or any other form of movement you prefer.
 This is a particularly helpful tactic to tackle an emerging sugar craving!